senecajs/repo-maintain/README.md

     > Expected (filter.json) :
         [{"id":1012745,"node_id":"MDEwOlJlcG9zaXRvcnkxMDEyNzQ1",
         (...)

+To test script/format.js :
+    > Ensure node.js and npm are installed and working correctly on your machine
+    > Navigate to the /script folder in the console
+    > Run the node.js script by typing "node format" and press enter
+    > Expected: creation of results.csv file.

 To test Google Sheets API Quickstart file (scrips/tests/sheetsQuickstart.js) :
     > Ensure node.js and npm are installed and working correctly on your machine